 I am an entertainer.
 I have an act where I balance a variety of items on my nose and chin, such as ironing boards, bikes, wheelbarrows, and ladders, while at the same time I dance to music and engage the crowd.
 I am mostly hired for basketball halftime shows and minor league baseball in-game entertainment.
 For basketball, I have a 6 minute performance that I do between the halves.
 Baseball is a little more in-depth.
 For baseball, I have 5 different 90 second on-field performances that I do between innings.
 During these on-field shows, I balance ironing boards, bikes, wheelbarrows and ladders.
 Sometimes I dance with baseball players while balancing a chair.
 I also have a 7th inning contest where one lucky fan can join me on the field to try to win a prize.
 If the fan can throw a ball and knock down a bat that I’m balancing on my nose, they win!
 When I’m not on the field, I’m in the stands interacting with fans by having them challenge me to balance something of their own, such as sunglasses, hats, phones and even ice cream cones.

-The first question people always ask me is: "How did you discover you had this talent?"
+The first question people always ask me is: “How did you discover you had this talent?”
 I discovered I could balance things on my face when I was 11 years old.
 I was bored one day at baseball practice, and I balanced a baseball bat on my nose.
 From there, I did local talent shows where people really enjoyed my act.
-I turned my act into a halftime show at 16.
-At 16, I did my first halftime show for Temple University at The Palestra in Philadelphia.
+I turned my act into a halftime show at 16, when I performed at The Palestra in Philadelphia.

 Everyone is busy and has a lot to do.
 When I first started out, I would get frustrated when people wouldn’t call or email me back.
 Then I realized I need to be patient.
 You’re not going to get 100 shows overnight.
 Give people time.
 For some teams, it took me 4 years to finally perform for them.
 Reach out, give it some time, and send a reminder email/postcard.
 If they don’t respond after a couple of reminder emails or voicemails, reach back out next year.